 The location of each trench excavation was recorded with a differentially corrected Global Positioning System (GPS) device.
 Stratigraphic information was recorded in a field notebook and a stratigraphic profile was recorded for each backhoe trench.
 Stratigraphic information was recorded with the method described by Harris [17].
 Sediment deposits were assigned a unit of stratification number, referred to here as a context.
-Stratigraphic profiles were recorded and illustrated in the field notebook.
-Profile illustrations were drawn to a scale of 1:10.
+Stratigraphic profile information as cale of 1:10.
 The profile information adequately defined the stratigraphic relationships of each context.